2Retr0/GodotGaussianSplatting/README.md

 The pipeline can also optionally return the world-space position of the splat nearest to the cursor to be read back on the CPU.
 This is not related to rendering and exists only for performance reasons.

-When all is said and done, we get radience field rendering at real-time speeds with a quality often surpassing previous methods! (e.g., NeRF)
+When all is said and done, we get radience field rendering at real-time speeds with a quality often surpassing previous state-of-the-art methods!

 ![rendering_demo](https://github.com/user-attachments/assets/20366e98-a733-416f-8fff-b865896e3e05)

 ### Scene Interaction
 The real-time performance provided by Gaussian splatting allows for rendering large open scenes atop single, isolated objects.
-To address this varity of environments, the viewing engine allows seemless switching between two camera modes: **free-look nide** mode (enabled by right mouse button), used for freely traversing open spaces; and **orbit mode** (enabled by holding left mouse button), used for focusing on isolated objects.
+To address this varity of environments, the viewing engine allows seamless switching between two camera modes: **free-look mode** (enabled by right mouse button), used for freely traversing open spaces; and **orbit mode** (enabled by holding left mouse button), used for focusing on isolated objects.

 To allow moving across large distances quickly, a cursor (whose position can be changed by left-clicking) can be projected into the scene to be focused on by the camera.
 The cursor also acts as the point-of-interest in orbit mode.